MachineKomi/UK-Electricity-Infrastructure-Sim/README.md

 3. **Open the Game**

+   - Open the `game.html` file in your preferred web browser.

+#### Or

+1. **Copy paste**

+   - Copy paste the code from game.html in this repo into notepad or your preferred code editor, and save the file as UK_Electricity_Infrastructure_Sim.html

+2. **Open the file**

-   - Open the `index.html` file in your preferred web browser.
+   - Open the file in your preferred web browser.

 ## How to Play